ava-labs/avalanche-docs/docs/specs/blueberry.md

   - AdvanceTimeTx
 - _Options blocks_, i.e. _Commit Block_ and _Abort Block_ do not contain any transaction.

-Note that _Atomic Blocks_ are deprecated as of AvalancheGo v1.7.0.
-They used to contain `ImportTx` and `ExportTx` which are now included into Standard Blocks.
+Note that _Atomic Blocks_ have been deprecated during Apricot.
+They used to contain `ImportTx` and `ExportTx` which are now included in the _Standard Blocks_.

 Each block has an header containing: